Back to the blog

 Lichess Analysis Tools

-Example: The engine might show Bxf7+ was viable when you played conservatively.
+Example: The engine may find Bxf7+ was playable when you played safely.

 How to Use